CSSconfNO/2016/README.md

 ## Sponsors
 We want sponsors to help keep ticket prices affordable.
 Does your company want hear more about sponsoring the conference?
-[Get in touch!](mailto:hello@cssconf.no?subject=Let’s talk about sponsoring CSSconfNO).
+[Get in touch!](mailto:hello@cssconf.no?subject=Let’s talk about sponsoring CSSconfNO)